Integrated Pest Management for Homeowners

 IPM Solutions for Bed Bugs

 Integrated pest management offers effective solutions for bed bug control.
 Dr. Gangloff-Kaufmann is on the New York City mayor's office and city council bed bug advisory board.
-She suggested the following:
+She recommends the following:

 At what point in the integrated pest management process should a homeowner consider using pesticide?
-Dr. Gangloff-Kaufmann said, "When you have a problem that can't be solved any other way."
+Dr. Gangloff-Kaufmann replies, "When you have a problem that can't be solved any other way."

 Homeowners need to carefully consider the risk factor when choosing when and which pesticides they use.
-"Any substance or control measure that you use has toxicity times exposure," said Dr. Gangloff-Kaufmann.
+"Any substance or control measure that you use has toxicity times exposure," Dr. Gangloff-Kaufmann points out.
 "So rodenticides are extremely toxic, but there's virtually no exposure because we don't eat them, we don't handle them - we put them in bait boxes.
 There's really a low risk when using rodenticides correctly.
 Even if it has high toxicity, if there's no exposure it is low-risk."